The Three Gunas: Sattva Rajas Tamas

 Sattvic Foods

-• vegetables, fruits grown in the sun is considered a sattvic food.
+• Vegetables and fruits that are grown in the sun

 Rajasic Foods